danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 We wanted to send a different email for each attempt:

-1. **First failure**: A gentle nudge — "Hey, your payment didn't go through, please update your card"
+1. **First failure**: A gentle nudge: "Hey, your payment didn't go through, please update your card"
-2. **Second failure**: An urgent warning — "This is your last chance before we suspend your account"
+2. **Second failure**: An urgent warning: "This is your last chance before we suspend your account"
-3. **Third failure**: A closure notice — "Your account has been closed"
+3. **Third failure**: A closure notice: "Your account has been closed"

 On top of that, monthly and yearly subscribers need different wording.
 Monthly subscribers' data gets deleted after a grace period.
 Yearly subscribers' data is preserved indefinitely.
 That's six distinct emails (3 attempts x 2 billing periods), and getting the wrong one to the wrong person at the wrong time is a bad customer experience.